 You benefit from comprehensive controls, though.
 For instance, volume adjustments can be made by depressing the left or right earbud button for two seconds while music is playing.
 To access your virtual assistant, first press either earbud once to pause music playback.
 Then, double-press either earbud to make a command.
 Skipping tracks is enabled by double-pressing the right earbud as music plays.

 How long does the battery last?

 When set to a constant 75dB output, the earbuds yielded 6 hours, 17 minutes of playback.
 Sure, this doesn’t meet Cambridge Audio’s specified nine-hour battery life, but it’s perfectly suitable for general use.
 Chances are you’ll listen to volumes quieter than our testing methods require and won’t keep the earbuds in for six consecutive hours.

-Again, the charging case provides an additional four charges and requires 1.5 hours to complete a full charge.
-This gives you approximately 24 hours of listening before you need to dig around for a pesky microUSB cable.
-Yes, you read that correctly.
-Cambridge Audio selected a microUSB charging mechanism, rather than future-proofing it with a USB-C input.
-For over $100, that’s a bad gaffe.
+The microUSB case provides an additional four charges and requires 90 minutes to complete a full charge.
+This gives you approximately 24 hours of listening before you need to recharge it.
+There is no wireless charging option here.

 How do you connect the earbuds to your phone?

 These use Bluetooth 5.0 firmware and afford a 30-meter wireless range.
 In practice, I experienced a few connection hiccups around the 10-meter mark.
 Another shortcoming is the lack of Bluetooth multipoint support.
 In order to switch from one source device to another, you must manually do so.
 This requires you to return the earbuds to the case, disable Bluetooth on the previous device, and enable it on the desired one.